Awake and Sing!

-Awake and Sing! is a drama written by American playwright Clifford Odets.
+Awake and Sing! is a drama play written by American playwright Clifford Odets.
 The play was initially produced by The Group Theatre in 1935.

 Summary and characters

 The play is set in The Bronx borough of New York City, New York, in 1933.
 It concerns the impoverished Berger family, who all live under one roof, and their conflicts as the parents scheme to manipulate their children's relationships to their own ends, while their children strive for their own dreams.

 The audience is introduced to a unique family.
 The matriarch of the family, Bessie, had high hopes and dreams for her family; however, despite her hopefulness, her largest fear is that her family will lose their home and all their possessions.
 This fear stems from a woman down the street who had this exact thing happen to her.

 The household consists of extended family such as Bessie's father, Jacob, her husband Myron, and their son Ralph, 21, and spinster daughter Hennie, 26.
-To top it all off, in order to ease the financial burden on the family, the Bergers have taken in an immigrant boarder, named Sam.
+To top it all off, in order to ease the financial burden on the family, the Bergers have taken in Sam, an immigrant boarder.

 Besides the desire for financial stability, there are other problems that the Bergers face, such as Hennie's unwanted pregnancy.
 To avoid this burden on the family, Bessie insists on the marriage between Hennie and the new immigrant boarder in order to save her family's reputation and her daughter's life.
 Hennie has no love for Sam.
 The family has very different views on the arranged marriage between Hennie and Sam.
 For example, Ralph, a more philosophical character of the play, is not in agreement with his mother's decision.
 Ralph very much resembles his grandfather who is an idealist.
 The Berger house is therefore divided into idealists and realists, much like society as a whole.

 In a turn of events, Jacob commits suicide after making Ralph the beneficiary of his life insurance policy, in hopes that this will give Ralph the freedom for which he yearns.